Nalon/chainlink-evm/contracts/README.md

 We use [changesets](https://github.com/changesets/changesets) to manage versioning the contracts.

-Every PR that modifies any configuration or code, should most likely accompanied by a changeset file.
+Every PR that modifies any configuration or code, should most likely be accompanied by a changeset file.

 To install `changesets`: